Timeline of Events in the Struggle for Freedom of Expression in Vietnam

 Early August 2017: Tran Tuan Kiet, who worked at a college, was arrested under Article 258 for “abusing democratic freedoms.”
 He had previously been singled out by school administration for commenting on school affairs, such as an unjust promotion.

-August 2017: Prisoners of conscience Le Thanh Tung and Tran Anh Kim were transferred to different prisons; their families were not notified of the transfers.
+August 2017: Political prisoners Le Thanh Tung and Tran Anh Kim were transferred to different prisons; their families were not notified of the transfers.

 August 4, 2017: Former political prisoner Nguyen Trung Truc was arrested under Article 79 of the 1999 Criminal Code, just days after a mass arrest of other members of the Brotherhood for Democracy.